Sh4d0w-wang/AuditReports/FirstFlight/ThunderLoan.md

-## H-02.Incorrect calculation of fees may cause loss of funds
+## H-02.The location where the fee is calculated may lead to loss of funds

 ### Summary